Keyboard shortcuts

 nReject this one action

-aApprove and enable auto mode for the rest of the session
+aApprove and enable Auto mode for the rest of the session

 fReject and provide written feedback the model can act on